prcvlusr/percival-characterization/CONTRIBUTING.md

 For contributing, please:
 * Make sure that you have a [GitHub](http://www.github.com) account
-* 'Fork' the main project on GitHub [using the button on the page of the main repository](https://github.com/percival-desy/percival-characterization#fork-destination-box)
+* 'Fork' the main project on your GitHub repository [using the button on the page of the main repository](https://github.com/percival-desy/percival-characterization#fork-destination-box)
-* Follow our recommendations for sharing your code
+* Follow our recommendations for [making changes](#making-changes) and sharing your code

 ## Coding style guide

-The PERCIVAL characterization software framework is developed in Python 3.
+The PERCIVAL characterization software framework is developed in Python-3.
-We try as much as we can to follow the PEP-8 recommendations.
+We try as much as possible to follow the PEP-8 recommendations.
-Please, try as much as you can to follow these recommendations.
+We kindly invite you to do so.
 A complete style guide for python can be found here: [PEP8 -- syle guide for python code here](https://www.python.org/dev/peps/pep-0008/).
 There are some tools developed which will check if your code is PEP-8 compatible and if not it will suggest some modifications.
 As an example, you can either [pycodestyle](https://pypi.org/project/pycodestyle/) use or [pylint](https://www.pylint.org).
+We would like to remind you to use docstrings for useful comments of your methods/functions.

 N.B.: Pull Request not following the Python coding style guide might be rejected.

 ## General guidelines

 * Please commit as often as possible
-* To make any modification (fixing a bug, developing a new method) please do not work on the master branch, but create a feature branch
+* Do not work on the master branch for fixing a bug or developing a new methods: **create a feature branch**
-* Use descriptive commits
+* Use descriptive commits explaining what you have done (see commit section for more details)
-* Follow the style of the existing coding (see PEP8 recommendations)
+* Follow the style of the existing coding (see [PEP8 recommendations]((https://www.python.org/dev/peps/pep-0008/)))

 ## Making changes

 Would you like to enhance the framework or to fix a bug?
 Please follow these instructions:

-* 'Fork' the main project on GitHubt [using the button on the page of the main repository](https://github.com/percival-desy/percival-characterization#fork-destination-box).
+* 'Fork' the main project on GitHub [using the button on the page of the main repository](https://github.com/percival-desy/percival-characterization#fork-destination-box).
 If you have cloned the main project repository on your computer, please add the newly forked repository and renamed the main project repository to 'upstream':

 ```
   git remote rename origin usptream